 The first Quest For Glory‘s subtitle”“So you want to be a hero”“is more of a challenge than a question.
 Do you really want to be a hero?
 Even if you’re kind of a hapless goof, and most people spend their time making fun of you?
 That cheekiness carried through the rest of the game, a semi-serious hybrid adventure/RPG that would eventually give birth to a beloved series.

-More than just Civilisation in Space, Sid Meier’s Alpha Centauri is a bona-fide sci-fi epic in its own right, still played and beloved by tons of PC gamers even today.
-Alpha Centauri is so good that we used its inclusion to justify leaving a Civilisation game off of this list.
+More than just Civilization in Space, Sid Meier’s Alpha Centauri is a bona-fide sci-fi epic in its own right, still played and beloved by tons of PC gamers even today.
+Alpha Centauri is so good that we used its inclusion to justify leaving a Civilization game off of this list.
 Yep.
 It’s THAT good.

 That weird, plonky music; the “zzt” of the power lines; and of course, all those splines that needed reticulation.
 There’s a reason so many of us were obsessed with SimCity 2000″it’s a fantastic game and it blew the whole city management thing wide open.
 Many years and sequels later, it’s still hard to say that any of the more graphically impressive, expansive, or ambitious SimCity games outdoes SimCity 2000.

 People still play competitive StarCraft all these years later, and it’s not out of nostalgia.
-StarCraft was an unusually balanced, challenging game that won hardcore fans with its at-the-time peerless competitive multiplayer modes, while giving rise to eSports as we know them.
-For those of us who preferred singleplayer, StarCraft told us the story of Raynor, Kerrigan, the Protoss and the Zerg”a saga that is still unfolding to this day.
+StarCraft was an unusually balanced, challenging game that won hardcore fans with its at-the-time peerless competitive multiplayer modes, while giving rise to esports as we know them.
+For those of us who preferred singleplayer, StarCraft told us the story of Raynor, Kerrigan, the Protoss and the Zerg.

 Sometimes “bad guy” is a relative term.
 If your enemies are willing to use mind-control drugs or level a city block with a Gauss gun, shouldn’t you consider doing the same?
 Would doing so make you a bad guy?
 Few games have captured the stylish amorality of the original Syndicate, and it remains one of the best cyberpunk games of all time.
 That there aren’t actually all that many great cyberpunk video games to begin with (what’s that about?) does little to diminish how good Syndicate is on its own merits.